janmirco/sorbet/README.md

 Sorbet is a small, readable, and extensible [finite element](https://en.wikipedia.org/wiki/Finite_element_method) tool for quickly testing ideas or for teaching purposes.
 The key point here is **readability** and **extensibility** over performance!

+## Use cases

+- Continuum solid mechanics
+- Small and large deformations
+- Elasticity and elasto-plasticity
+- Spatial statistics

 ## Software used

 - Language: [Python](https://www.python.org/)